Revaluating History, Memory and Archive in Cinema, Performing Arts and Visual Culture

 Proposals for accepted works from the organizing institutions are exempt from the participation fee.

-The deadline for paying of the participation fee is 1 May 2018.
+The payment of the fee must be received between 15 March and 1 May.
 The participation fee covers the costs of logistics, equipment and promotion, 2 coffee-breaks and lunch.
 The accommodation and transport costs will be supported by the participants.

 Professor Miruna Runcan, PhD